jltran/blog/src/content/project/berkeleybuildscapacity.md

 ####Features
 We needed several authentication levels: admin, counselors and outreach workers.
 The admin could assign levels and counselors and outreach workers could sign up for outreaches as well as create outreaches.

+As always, code can be viewed on [github](https://github.com/jltran/bbc)

 Click on the image below to visit a mirror of the site:

 [![]({{assets}}/images/bbc.png)](https://bbc-calendar.firebaseapp.com/)